 - Family history and genetics.
-This disease has a hereditary component.
-Researchers have identified several genes related to developing the condition.
+This disease has a genetic component.
+Researchers have identified several genes linked to the condition.

 - Smoking.
-Smoking cigarettes or being regularly exposed to smoke significantly increases your risk of macular degeneration.
+Smoking cigarettes or being regularly exposed to tobacco smoke greatly increases your risk of macular degeneration.

 - Obesity.
 Research indicates that being obese increases the chance that early or intermediate macular degeneration will progress to a more severe form of the disease.